-How can you become a fund accountant in Ireland?
+How do you become a fund accountant?

 A fund accountant is primarily responsible for all aspects of day-to-day accounting for one or more assigned mutual funds and/or institutional funds.
 So how can you become a fund accountant in Ireland?
 We discuss what it takes to make it as a fund accountant in Ireland.